 - 1. Prior to the concentrated week of teaching, students will undertake approximately 20 hours of pre-module preparation.
 This may include pre-reading, research and exercises and students may be asked to prepare a short presentation for delivery at the beginning of the taught week.
 The purpose of this element is to enhance the effectiveness of the taught week by bringing students, who may be from varying backgrounds and disciplines, up to the same basic level of knowledge.
-This information will be posted on the student website around 4 weeks prior to the direct taught week. - 2.
+This information will be emailed to the student 4 weeks prior to the direct taught week. - 2.
 One week's direct teaching by the institution delivering the module: this may include some group exercises which require the students to work together, undertake research and make a presentation to the module leader and the rest of the cohort.
 These activities may be subject to assessment.
 A module review is conducted at the end of the taught week.
 A mandatory requirement of each module is that students complete a feedback form, which is emailed to all students after completion of the module.
 Feedback should then be emailed back to the E-Learning Technologist (Ishty Hussain) within one week of completion of the module. - 3.
 A post-module assignment based upon the subject delivered during the taught week and undertaken at the student's place of work or home.
 The assignment is designed to require approximately 70 hours' input by the student and will be assessed and marked.
 Students will be required to submit a professionally written report in response to a detailed project brief, to be delivered about 8 weeks after completion of the taught week on a date set by the module leader.
-The post module assignment subject and date for submission will be confirmed during the week.
+The post module assignment subject will be confirmed during the week and date for submission is stated on the NTEC timetable on the website.
 It is expected that all assignments will be typewritten.
-If this requirement presents a problem to any student it should be referred in the first instance to the Course Administrator. - 4.
-If a module examination is incorporated, this will be taken some weeks after the taught section of module to allow students time for assimilation and revision.
-If an examination is not incorporated, an additional form of assessment may be introduced, such as an additional assignment.
+If this requirement presents a problem to any student it should be referred in the first instance to the Course Administrator.